 As everyone knows, the Pompidou Centre defies description, but it certainly gives a unique backdrop to the vast cobbled space that lies before it.
 It is a wonderful place for people to gather, sit around, chat, play music and just be a part of it all.
 For once I felt almost as if I was part of it all too.
 I went around listening to the soap box orators ranting on about just about every topic imaginable.
 Some of them actually made sense, but the ones who made no sense at all were the most entertaining.

 I had expected the District Six to be in the sixth arrondissement, but for reasons I never fathomed, found it in a charming, tree-lined street somewhere in the eleventh.
 It seemed quite low-key for a club.
 There were a couple of people hanging around outside but no queue as such, though once I got closer to the entrance and heard the wondrous sounds emanating from within I could not get in fast enough.
 The club proper was in the cellar of the building and consisted of a number of smallish rooms with arched and vaulted brick ceilings.
-In lighting and decor it reminded me of the Golden Crown nightclub in the film The Prize, but with a more Swinging London feel to it, as most of the people in there looked as if they had just stepped out of a Mary Quant photo shoot from 1965.
+In lighting and decor it reminded me of the Golden Crown nightclub in the film The Prize, but with a more Swinging London feel to it, as most of the people in there looked as if they had just stepped out of a Mary Quant photo shoot, circa 1965.
 Sadly I was one of the few that did not.

 As for the music, all I can say is that it was everything I had dreamed it would be.
 There was a live band playing on a small stage at one end of the dance floor.
 I cannot remember the name (I think it was something ending in –ettes) but I will never forget them or their groovy psychedelic light show!
 In fact they were more like two groups, one being a standards garage four piece, the other, the three girls who all sang lead: a trio of mischievous minxes that would have given Cindy and the Virgins a real run for their money.
 I got myself a drink and went to watch what turned out to be their last number of the evening.
 I still smile to myself whenever I recall those three having a whale of a time teasing the audience with the chorus: “Please stop!
 It’s much too much!”

 After that the DJ played a wonderful mix of garage, sixties pop, freak-beat and psychedelia.
 I recognised very few of the songs but fell in love with each and every one of them.
 The District Six was pretty wild, but also whacky and even friendly in a way I was not used to.
 I felt I could actually approach people, say ‘Hi’ and have a chat without anyone thinking anything untoward.
 So that is what I did.
 I ended up talking to a couple students, Gilles and Jean-Pierre, who were doing design at one of the Paris universities.
 We got along really well and had a lot of things in common, but the longer I spent in their company the more lonely I felt.
-Being with them made me acutely aware that I was no longer a student, that I would never again enjoy that carefree, timeless existence whose magic cannot be appreciated until it has been lost.
+Being with them made me acutely aware that I was no longer a student, that I would never again enjoy that carefree, timeless existence whose magic cannot really be appreciated until it has been lost.

 By about three o’clock things were quietening down and we decided to call it a night.
 In the street outside the boys showed me where to hunt for a taxi, shook my hand warmly and bade me farewell.
 They then hopped on their bicycles (the favoured mode of transport amongst the District Six’s clientele, it seemed) and rode off into the night.